 - In severe situations, a child may need to have surgery to correct the curve.

 Scoliosis Testing: Putting Radiation Exposure into Perspective

-At Children’s Hospital of Pittsburgh, your child receives care at the Spine Deformity Center.
+At UPMC Children’s, your child receives care at the Spine Deformity Center.

 Dr. Moore said as children develop, a main concern for both boys and girls is their developing breast tissue absorbing radiation from X-rays.